huplay/gpt2-demo/README.md

 The goal is to demonstrate the decoder-only Transformer architecture (without training), not to create an optimized application.

-TensorFlow or similar tools are NOT used, only the Nd4j for few matrix processing because the naive implementation is very slow.
-But all functionality is implemented here, even it is possible to avoid using the Nd4j.
+TensorFlow or similar tools are NOT used, all functionality is implemented here.

 ## Usage ##